imagej/imagej.github.io/_pages/plugins/spim-registration/on-cluster.md

     -Dtimepoint=38 -Dangle=280 -- --no-splash
      /projects/tomancak_lightsheet/Tassos/jobs/resaving/resaving.bsh

-running this job a any cluster node will launch fiji in a so-called virtual frame buffer (the nodes don't have graphics capabilities enabled but we can simulate that) and then inside Fiji it will launch a **Beanshell script** called **resaving.bsh** passing it thee parameters : the directory (/projects/tomancak\_lightsheet/Tassos), the time-point (38) and the angle (280).
+running this job a any cluster node will launch fiji in a so-called virtual frame buffer (the nodes don't have graphics capabilities enabled but we can simulate that) and then inside Fiji it will launch a **BeanShell script** called `resaving.bsh` passing it thee parameters : the directory (`/projects/tomancak_lightsheet/Tassos`), the time-point (38) and the angle (280).

 Lets create that script in the current directory